Difference Between Prejudice And Stereotype

 Let's begin by clearly defining each term.

 Prejudice: Prejudice, unlike a stereotype which is a cognitive process, is an affective or emotional attitude.
 It involves preconceived judgments or opinions, often negative, about a group of people and its individual members.
 These judgments are typically based on limited or inaccurate information and are resistant to change, even in the face of contradictory evidence.
 Prejudice is not just a belief; it's a feeling—an emotional response rooted in fear, dislike, or anger towards a particular group.
 This emotional response often fuels discriminatory behavior.
-For instance, harboring a prejudice against immigrants might lead to a belief that they are inherently lazy or dangerous, resulting in discriminatory actions like opposing immigration policies or refusing to hire someone based on their origin.
+Here's a good example: harboring a prejudice against immigrants might lead to a belief that they are inherently lazy or dangerous, resulting in discriminatory actions like opposing immigration policies or refusing to hire someone based on their origin.

 The Interplay Between Stereotypes and Prejudice: A Complex Relationship